AaronCWacker/Yggdrasil/README.md

 # Tuesday April 18th, 2023

+## Dungeons and Dragons Top Five Features and Physical Assets of Game
+1. Character Creation: Players create their own characters using a robust system that offers extensive customization, including race, class, background, and abilities.
+This enables players to deeply personalize their characters and connect with them throughout the game.
+2. Storytelling and Immersion: D&D is a collaborative storytelling experience, with a Dungeon Master (DM) guiding players through an interactive narrative that can span multiple sessions.
+The depth and detail of the stories, combined with the players' investment in their characters, create a highly immersive experience.
+3. Open-ended Gameplay: D&D offers a wide range of possibilities in terms of gameplay, as the DM can tailor the adventure to the preferences of the group.
+Players can engage in combat, solve puzzles, interact with non-player characters (NPCs), and explore diverse settings, all while making decisions that influence the direction of the story.
+4. Social Interaction: D&D is a social game that encourages players to work together and develop strong bonds.
+Friendships can form both in-game and out-of-game, as players cooperate to overcome challenges and share in the excitement of the unfolding story.
+5. Customizability and Adaptability: The game can be adapted to suit different play styles and settings, making it an incredibly versatile experience.
+The Dungeon Master can create their own adventures, or use pre-written modules, and modify rules as needed to cater to the preferences of their specific group.
+The wealth of sourcebooks, supplements, and online resources available also ensures that there's always something new to explore.

+### Physical Assets:

+1. 📚 Player's Handbook (PHB): The essential rulebook for creating characters, understanding gameplay mechanics, and learning about the different races and classes available to players.

+2. 📚 Dungeon Master's Guide (DMG): A comprehensive guide for the Dungeon Master, containing advice on creating and running adventures, managing NPCs, and customizing the game world.

+3. 📚 Monster Manual (MM): A detailed catalog of creatures and monsters that Dungeon Masters can use to populate their adventures, complete with statistics, abilities, and tactics.

+4. 🎲 Dice: A set of polyhedral dice (including the iconic d20) used to determine the outcomes of in-game actions, such as combat, skill checks, and saving throws.

+5. 🗺️ Maps and Grids: Visual aids that help players navigate the game world, including pre-made maps for specific adventures or customizable grid paper for drawing custom maps.

+6. 📒 Character Sheets: Paper or digital forms that players use to record their character's information, such as stats, abilities, equipment, and backstory.

+7. 🎨 Miniatures: Small, detailed figures that represent player characters and NPCs, often used on maps or grids during gameplay.

+8. 📚 Adventure Modules: Pre-written adventures that the DM can use as-is or adapt to fit their own campaign, often containing maps, NPCs, and plot hooks.

+9. 📚 Campaign Setting Books: Sourcebooks detailing specific campaign settings, including lore, geography, and history, for DMs to use as inspiration or as the backdrop for their adventures.

+10. 📚 Supplemental Rulebooks: Additional rulebooks that expand upon the core rules, often introducing new races, classes, spells, and gameplay mechanics.

+11. 📝 DM Screen: A folding screen that serves as a reference for the DM, providing quick access to important rules and tables, while also hiding their notes and rolls from the players.

+12. 🎵 Soundtracks and Ambient Music: Audio tracks that help set the mood and enhance the immersive experience of the game.

+13. 📖 Digital Tools: Online platforms and apps that assist with character creation, adventure planning, and gameplay management, such as D&D Beyond.

+14. 🌐 Online Communities: Forums, social media groups, and other online resources where players and DMs can discuss the game, share ideas, and seek advice.

+15. 🎭 Live Play and Actual Play Shows: Podcasts, YouTube series, and live streams featuring groups of players engaged in D&D sessions, often serving as entertainment and inspiration for other players.

+16. 📚 Third-Party Content: Books, adventures, and supplements created by independent authors and publishers, expanding the range of options and settings available to players.

+17. 🎨 Art and Visual Resources: Illustrations, concept art, and maps that can be used as visual aids or as inspiration for customizing the game world.

+18. 📝 Homebrew Content: Custom rules, settings, and adventures created by players and DMs, often shared online for others to use and adapt.

+19. 📚 Novels and Comics: Official and unofficial fiction set in the various D&D worlds, offering deeper insight into the lore and characters of the game.

+20. 🎁 Merchandise: Apparel, accessories, and collectibles featuring D&D themes, artwork, and logos, allowing fans to showcase their love for the game.

 ## Anatomy 101 with Health Care Costs:

 | Table Num | Body Part        | Organ/Part           | Description               | 📈 Costly Condition         | 💰 Spending (billions) |